-8. INVESTMENT IN ASSOCIATES (CONTINUED)
+8. Investment in associates (continued)

-Details of the associates, are as follows:
+Details of the associates, were as follows:

-Country of Effective ownership interest Name of company Principal activities incorporation 2009 % 2008 % Giga Gates Sdn.
-Bhd. and its subsidiaries Investment holding Malaysia - 38 Details of the subsidiaries held by Giga a Gates Sdn.
-Bhd., are as follows: China Alliances (Shanghai) Co.
+Delaits of the associales, were as follows.
+Country of own ctive ership erest Name of company Principal activities incorporation 2010 % 2009 % Giga Gates Sdn.
+Bhd. and its subsidiaries Investment holding Malaysia - - Details of the subsidiaries held by Giga Gates Sdn.
+Bhd., are as fo ollows: China Alliances (Shanghai) Co.
 Ltd Information technology and telecommunication services.
-Data communication and mobile content provider The People's Republic of China - 100 Giga Gates Mobile Sdn.
+Data communication and mobile content provider The People's Republic of China - - Giga Gates Mobile Sdn.
 Bhd.
-Provision of mobile ringing tones and contents download and other related services Malaysia - 100 Tappo Tappi Sdn.
+Provision of mobile ringing tones and contents download and other related services Malaysia - - Tappo Tappi Sdn.
 Bhd.
-Trading of handphones and related products, provision of mobile ringing tones and contents download and related services Malaysia - 100 Tech Bonanza Sdn.
+Trading of handphones and related products, provision of mobile ringing tones and contents download and related services Malaysia - - Tech Bonanza Sdn.
 Bhd.
-Multiple gateway for technology enabling and content provisioning services Malaysia - 100
+Multiple gateway for technology enabling and content provisioning services Malaysia - -

 The associates have a financial year end of 30 June.
-For the purpose of applying the equity method of accounting, the unaudited financial statements for the period ended 31 March 2009 have been used.
-Results of these financial statements between 12 March 2009 (date of disposal) and 31 March 2009 are immaterial to the Group.
+In 2009, for the purpose of applying the equity method of accounting, the unaudited financial statements for the period ended 31 March 2009 were used.
+Results of these financial statements between 12 March 2009 (date of disposal) and 31 March 2009 were immaterial to the Group.

-9. OTHER INVESTMENTS
+9. Other investments

-Gro Group
+Gro oup

-2009 RM 2008 RM
+2010 RM 2009 RM

-At cost:

-Investment in club membership 30,030 30,030
+At cost: Investment in club membership 30,030 30,030

-Less: Impairment loss (14,030) (14,030)
+Less: Impairment losses (14,030) 16,000 16,000

-16,000 16,000
+10,000